Synchronisation Channel

 Introduction

-A sync channel is a set of instructions to synchronise some files between a hub and one of its connected storage, in one direction, using rsync.
-It is made of:
+A sync channel is a set of instructions to unidirectionally synchronise some files between a hub and one of its connected storage using rsync.
+It consists of:

 Multiple channels can be defined per storage.
 They are processed sequentially (not at the same time) one after the other by a sync agent.
 A sync agent is an independent process, dedicated to a storage, ran in parallel, one for each storage.
-This way, we achieve a multi-directional, asynchronous synchronisation experience, hot-plugging storages, and fault-tolerant (a storage becoming offline don't interfere with the others storages).
+This way, we achieve a multi-directional, asynchronous synchronisation experience, hot-plugging storages, and fault-tolerant (meaning that a storage going offline doesn't interfere with the others storages).

 The easiest way to create a new channel is to open the channels explorer under the storage from/to which you would like to upload/download files, and click on the Add button.
 A menu then proposes 2 buttons: Upload and Download to create a new channel to transfer files from the storage to the hub or from the hub to the storage, respectively.